aryan109/Gaze_controller/README.md

   -of OF    flag to generate output file by default true, set to False to skip autput file generation

 ## Benchmarks
-*TODO:* Include the benchmark results of running your model on multiple hardwares and multiple model precisions.
-Your benchmarks can include: model loading time, input/output processing time, model inference time etc.

 face detection model loading time is :0.17 sec